buildsi/smeagle-asm/README.md

 #### Codegen

 You can use (or add new examples) to [examples](examples).
-For each example, you should include a codegen.yaml that uses random generation, and **includes a Makefile to compile some main function to a binary named `binary`, and a library to libfoo.so**
+For each example, you should include a codegen.yaml that uses random generation, and also does the following (since we are doing fairly scoped testing this is currently required):

+ - the Makefile should compile some main.cpp to a binary called binary
+ - the supporting library should be compiled to libfoo.sh
+ - the function name (in codegen.yaml) should be called "Function" - the reason is that Smeagle generates other functions that we aren't interested in, and we need to be able to identify this function.

 #### Running